viamrobotics/docs/docs/appendix/learning-resources.md

 - On five-band resistors, band 3 becomes an additional significant digit, band 4 becomes the multiplier, and band 5 becomes the tolerance band.
 - Six-band resistors are read identically to five-band resistors, their difference being that the sixth band indicates the resistor's temperature coefficient.

-### Light Emitting Diodes - LEDs
+### LEDs (Light-Emitting Diodes)

-Light Emitting Diodes come in a variety of form factors:
+Light-emitting diodes come in a variety of form factors:
 <img src="../img/Verschiedene_LEDs.jpg" alt="Image of various Light Emitting Diode form factors." />
 LEDs commonly have two leads, although specialty LEDs are available that are capable of simultaneously displaying two colors or of displaying a blended shade.
 These specialty LEDs have 4-6 leads and 2-4 LED junctions.